PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

    .. code-block:: bash

       pre-commit run --all-files

-..
-The following is old pre-commit language that we might still want to adapt

-..
-Now suppose we added some trailing whitespace to :file:`some_file.py` and attempted to commit it.
-If |pre-commit|_ has been installed, then the ``trailing-whitespace`` hook will cause |pre-commit|_ to fail while modifying :file:`some_file.py` to remove the trailing whitespace.

-.. .. code-block:: console

-.. .. $ git add some_file.py
-   $ git commit -m "Add trailing whitespace"
-   Trim Trailing Whitespace.................................................Failed
-   - hook id: trailing-whitespace
-   - exit code: 1
-   - files were modified by this hook

-..
-At this point it will be necessary to run these two commands again to commit the changes.
-The changes made by |pre-commit|_ will be unstaged and thus could be seen by running ``git diff``.
-Sometimes |pre-commit|_ will not be able to automatically fix the files, such as when there are syntax errors in Python code.
-In these cases, the files will need to be changed manually before running the ``git add`` and ``git commit`` commands again.
-Alternatively, the |pre-commit|_ hooks can be skipped using ``git commit -n`` instead.

 .. _Add a new SSH key to your GitHub account: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
 .. _Anaconda Navigator: https://docs.anaconda.com/navigator/